Ian Clough: Expedition to Annapurna

-In 1970, Clough took part in the expedition to Annapurna led by Chris Bonington, but after the successful ascent of the south face by Dougal Haston and Don Whillans Ian was killed by a falling sérac (ice-pillar) just below Camp 2 as he was descending the mountain's lower slopes.
+In 1970, Clough took part in the expedition to Annapurna led by Chris Bonington, but after the successful ascent of the south face by Dougal Haston and Don Whillans, Clough was killed by a falling sérac (ice-pillar) just below Camp 2 as he was descending the mountain's lower slopes.
 Bonington dedicated his book Annapurna South Face (1971) with the words "To IAN CLOUGH, who gave so much", and a meeting-place and arts venue in Clough's hometown of Baildon was named "Ian Clough Hall" in his honour.

 1999 Memorial

 In November 1999 a brass plaque was erected in Clough's memory at Annapurna base camp.
 The text of the plaque reads:

 The plaque was commissioned by Kelvin Kent, who had been base camp manager on the expedition.
 An earlier memorial at the site is an inscription above his grave there, reading "Ian Clough, killed May 30, 1970", cut into rock with an accompanying message in a local language.
 The burial site was suggested by Sherpas on the expedition and lies below a rock wall where he gave them climbing lessons.